CommitteeOfZero/noidget/README.md

 Copy `conf.pri.sample` to `conf.pri` and put in paths to dependencies.

-At the time of writing, for Windows, this should be built with MSVC 2015, and `libarchive` needs to be built statically with the same compiler.
+At the time of writing, for Windows, this should be built with MSVC 2015.

 Example build (in a cmd.exe configured for Qt 5.x for MSVC 2015):
 ```